micmejia/bible-dump/NKJV/Revelation/Rev 9.md

 They had tails like scorpions, and there were stings in their tails.
 Their power _was_ to hurt men five months.

 ###### 11
-And they had as king over them the angel of the bottomless pit, whose name in Hebrew _is_ [^c]Abaddon, but in Greek he has the name [^d]Apollyon.
+And they had as king over them the angel of the bottomless pit, whose name in Hebrew _is_ Abaddon, but in Greek he has the name Apollyon.

 ###### 12
 One woe is past.
 Behold, still two more woes are coming after these things. ## Sixth Trumpet: The Angels from the Euphrates